AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/import-archives.md

 ---
 title: Import and manage archives
 description: Learn how to import and manage archives.
-The archives are used to import and manage LCAs that were created in the workbench.
+Archives imports and manages LCAs created in workbench.
 You can import, configure, use and delete an archive.
 uuid: aa1613dd-6350-49a7-9643-44365e2acdcc
 contentOwner: admin
 content-type: reference